Connecticut Criminal Records

 The defense and prosecution may negotiate possible plea deals in the light of the available evidence, witnesses, etc. This may be done in private or in an open court.
 Unsatisfactory negotiations may then lead the case to a judicial pretrial where the presiding judge will decide as the final mediator.
 Cases that remain unresolved will then proceed to trial.

 As per Connecticut State law, defendants may be subject to a bench trial or a jury trial depending on the offense committed.
 Bench trials often require a 3-judge panel and jury trials between 6-12 persons considered to be ‘peers’ of the accused.

-To arrive at a judgment, most verdicts must be unanimous otherwise a hung-jury may be declared.
+To arrive at a judgment, most verdicts must be unanimous otherwise a hung jury may be declared.

-Cases that are dismissed or in which the defendant is found not guilty, all court records are automatically erased and are not available to members of the public.
+In cases that are dismissed or in which the defendant is found not guilty, all court records are automatically erased and are not available to members of the public.
 However, this may not be the case with trials outside the state.

-All convictions, both guilty and not guilty may be appealed in a higher court.
-Depending on the outcome of the appeal, the case may be retried and the initial judgment, overturned.
+All convictions, both guilty and not guilty, may be appealed in a higher court.
+Depending on the outcome of the appeal, the case may be retried and the initial judgment overturned.

 Record keeping in the state of Connecticut depends primarily on each of the recordkeeping and technological capabilities of the jurisdiction where the record is generated.
 Most criminal records in the state go back as far as the 1970s when the earliest efforts to centralize and compile criminal and arrest data into an organized database were made.
 With the advent of technological advancements beginning in the 1990s, the quality and accuracy of record-keeping improved exponentially.
 These advancements have significantly improved the process of retrieval.
-The alternative methods of record retrieval offered by independent aggregate sites like StateRecords.org are equally hassle-free, and in most cases, this is the expeditious option.